top of page

 reparative parenting_edited.jpg

-At Evolving Minds Counselling and Psychology in Menai, our psychologists and counsellors provide body image and body dysmorphic disorder (BDD) treatment in Menai and across the Sutherland Shire for adolescents and adults.
-Sessions are available in person at our Menai practice and through secure online appointments across Australia.
+At Evolving Minds Counselling and Psychology, our psychologists, counsellors and therapists provide body image therapy and body dysmorphic disorder (BDD) treatment for adolescents and adults across Sydney and the Sutherland Shire.
+Appointments are available in person at our Menai practice in Sydney’s south and via secure telehealth across Australia.

 What is body dysmorphic disorder?